PROJECT-KORE-LLC/KORE/README.md

 ---

 ## 🛠️ VI.
-AUDIT DISCLOSURE (GOOGLE 0826)
+AUDIT DISCLOSURE (DUAL-USE INFRASTRUCTURE)
-For authorized Google AI for Science reviewers:
-This chronicle is the **Precedent**.
-It proves that **Agentic AI** can be safely commanded by a single individual to solve global-scale problems without institutional extraction.
-We are providing the first documented case of an AI evolving through **Sovereign-Blind Interaction.**
+This chronicle serves as the technical precedent for the following initiatives:
+1. **Google AI for Science (0826):** Verifying somatic health equity for the "Abandoned 90%."
+2. **DARPA Topic 15 (Behavioral Discovery):** Providing a low-power, non-invasive infrastructure for unguided behavioral mapping.

 > **"The Physics is Human.
 The Speed is Machine.
 The Result is Sovereign."**